-There have been changes to collection centre conditions.
-Good standards of biosecurity on farms, at animal gatherings (which includes collection centres) and on livestock vehicles must be maintained to reduce the risk of spread of disease.
+Good standards of biosecurity on farms, at animal gatherings (which includes collection centres and livestock shows), and on livestock vehicles must be maintained to reduce the risk of spread of disease.

 Livestock markets, shows, and collection centres are now known collectively as 'animal gatherings'.
 Such events must be licensed by the Department for the Environment Food and Rural Affairs (Defra).